Honor and East Lead Missouri to Comeback Victory

 0

-Photo Cred: St Louis Dispatch
+Photo Cred: St. Louis Post-Dispatch

 Sean East II scored a three-point play to conclude Missouri’s 31-9 run, emerging victorious over Minnesota 70-68 at Williams Arena in Minneapolis on Thursday.
 Nick Honor and Noah Carter led the way for the Tigers in their comeback win.